 After you’ve purged your garage of its contents, grouped similar items, and discarded all unwanted or unused items, it’s time for the second most important step in garage organization: cleaning.

 Use a concrete degreaser, deck brush, or pressure washer to thoroughly clean the garage floor.
-Combine warm water and a squeeze of liquid dishwashing detergent and give your garage walls a good scrub (if they are painted).
+Combine warm water and a squeeze of liquid dishwashing detergent and give your garage walls a good wash (if they are painted).

 You’ll also want to clean all of the usable items that are going back into your garage.
 Whether you wipe things down with a wet rag or spray them off with a hose, you’ll want to ensure that everything is clean when it’s time to reassemble your garage.
 After all, putting away dirty tools, muddy bikes, or dusty boxes back into clean new spaces will slightly defeat the purpose of cleaning and organizing.

-Keep in mind that when considering different garage organization ideas, you’ll want to keep as much stuff off of the ground as possible, so strongly consider different garage shelving units and wall storage ideas.
+Keep in mind that when considering different garage organization ideas, you’ll want to keep as much stuff off of the ground as possible, so strongly consider different garage shelving units, cabinets, and wall storage ideas.
 Solutions like storage hooks, baskets, hangers, cabinets, and drawers facilitate organization in a strategic way and give off a chic and high-end look.

 Take a look at this list of storage system features to determine which accessories would be most useful in your garage:

-- Small hooks: Good for helmets, backpacks, bats, gloves, fins, and individual lawn chairs
+- Small hooks: Good for helmets, backpacks, bats, gloves, fins, and individual lawn chairs.

-- S-hooks: Designed for broom, mop, shovel, rake, and other handled tools
+- S-hooks: Designed for broom, mop, shovel, rake, and other handled tools.

-- Nylon strap hooks: Useful for extension cords, belts, cables, tie-downs, and garden hoses
+- Nylon strap hooks: Useful for extension cords, belts, cables, tie-downs, and garden hoses.

-- Big mouth utility hooks: Great for blowers, trimmers, ironing boards, chainsaws, irons, and other heavy tools
+- Big mouth utility hooks: Great for blowers, trimmers, ironing boards, chainsaws, irons, and other heavy tools.

-- Double Ladder heavy tools hooks: Strong enough for ladders, doilies, heavy bags, kayaks, step-stools, surfboards, snowboards, and other heavy items
+- Double Ladder heavy tools hooks: Strong enough for ladders, doilies, heavy bags, kayaks, step-stools, surfboards, snowboards, and other heavy items.

 - Vertical bike hooks: Specially designed for bicycles

-- Ski sports hooks: Perfect for snow skis and poles, water skis, and snowboards
+- Ski sports hooks: Perfect for snow skis and poles, water skis, and snowboards.

-- Racket sports hooks: Can hold up to four tennis rackets (or rackets of similar design) and four sleeves of balls
+- Racket sports hooks: Can hold up to four tennis rackets (or rackets of similar design) and four sleeves of balls.

 After you determine which type of storage system would work best in your garage, it’s time to plan and install the elements that will bring organization to life.
-By using a Planning Guide, you will be able to design your garage like a pro no matter if you need storage for small spaces or storage for a multi-bay garage.
+By using a planning guide, you will be able to design your garage like a pro, no matter if you need storage for small spaces or storage for a multi-bay garage.

 Once you’ve installed your storage system, it’s time to give all of your belongings a home.
 Hopefully, your items are still categorized by their purpose (i.e. sporting gear, tools, maintenance equipment, etc.), as this will make arranging your garage easier.
-Put items you frequently use in easy-to-access locations and things you don’t often use the harder-to-reach places.
+Put items you frequently use in easy-to-access locations and things you don’t often use in harder-to-reach places.